Quick Introduction

 Installation

-In your newly created virtual environment, run:
+In a newly created virtual environment, run:

 pip install -U deepeval